sassoftware/restaf/README.md

 ```

-Only the not-so obvious keys are explained below.
+#### Notes

+- source:  (cas|compute) - The data is a cas table or SAS V9 table.
 - initialFetch:  the first set of records to read
-  - from: The record number where the read starts(table.fetch action)
+  - from: The record number where the read starts(table.fetch action(not an offset)
   - count: Number of records to read.
 On every fetch this many records will be read.

 - cachePolicy: If true the data is stored in appEnv.state.
 You should set this to false if you want to manage the data.
 The pagination information will always be saved in appEnv to enable easy scrolling.
 The initial set of records wille be persisted in appEnv(see below).
 - handlers:  This is an object with functions for init, main, term and indiviual columns.
 Set to {} if you do not plan to make use of this feature.
 Use the handlers that make sense to you.
 See below for the samples
 - byvars: An array of by variables.
 At this time, one has to use this as key to update a record in CAS. ex: ['firstname', 'lastname']
 - customColumns: You can add additional columns(temporary) to be used during the session.
 These columns are not persisted to the server.
 These variables are available to the handlers.
 A typical example might be to display some row totals.
 If none, set this value to {}
+- editControl: This object specifies the handlers for INIT, MAIN and TERM.
+Also specify the handlers for individual columns.
+All of these are optiona.
+See example below.

 - appData - this is where the  app writer can save information and retrieve it from appEnv. appEnv is passed to all handlers.
 So it is available in functions like init, main etc. The example above shows what I use in my generic DataEditor component